rohini420/git_experiments/bare_repo_scenario/README.md

-# Git Bare Repository Collaboration Guide
+# Git Bare Repository Collaboration

 This guide demonstrates how multiple developers (Swathi and Hemanth) collaborate using a Git bare repository as a central remote server.
 We'll also explore what happens when commit history is rewritten through squashing.